Released in:

 ... and today is no exception, as Longyan does play extremely similarly to Bubu.

-Mia - Starchaser was a variation on Bubu's design, offering a very similar playstyle, with the same bursts from her gun, the same auto-reloading, the same ultimate taht was charged by her standard shots that boosted her damage (altough by increasing RoF rather than per-shot damage), the same hopping between bursts of shots.
+Mia - Starchaser was a variation on Bubu's design, offering a very similar playstyle, with the same bursts from her gun, the same auto-reloading, the same ultimate that was charged by her standard shots that boosted her damage (although by increasing RoF rather than per-shot damage), with the same hopping between bursts of shots.

 Now we have Longyan - Divine Fox, who is the third variation on Bubu's design.